-By assigning group activities throughout the semester, my physical and online classrooms transform into congenial spaces where students can discuss the course’s key themes and improve their critical thinking skills.
+By assigning multiple group activities, my physical and online classrooms transform into congenial spaces where students can discuss the course’s key themes while improving their critical thinking skills.
 Link to icebreaker Building a sense of camaraderie early in the semester creates a sense of belonging among students and facilitates peer-to-peer feedback in subsequent assignments.

 My in-class activities include the examination of primary sources for contextual purposes.
-When students engage with historical documents for the first time, they are encouraged to suspend judgement and set aside their own preconceptions.
+As students engage with historical documents for the first time, they are encouraged to suspend judgement and set aside their preconceptions.
 Link to document

 With respect to the writing process, students learn how to modify their original hypothesis and revise their lines of argumentation.
 Peer-to-peer feedback is key to revising as it pushes students to articulate their interpretations to their classmates.
 Dispelling the notion of the perfect first draft helps students to see their own work from someone else's vantage point.
 Students grow in confidence and enthusiasm thanks to having created a close-knit community through pair work and group activities.
 This pedagogical approach greatly enhances students’ ability to write critical essays at the university level.
 Link to activity